dhutapratama/docs/eloquent-mutators.md

 <a name="date-casting"></a>
 ### Date Casting

-By default, Eloquent will cast the `created_at` and `updated_at` columns to instances of [Carbon](https://github.com/briannesbitt/Carbon), which extends the PHP `DateTime` class and provides an assortment of helpful methods.
+By default, Eloquent will cast the `created_at` and `updated_at` columns to instances of [Carbon](https://github.com/briannesbitt/Carbon), which extends the GO `DateTime` class and provides an assortment of helpful methods.
 You may cast additional date attributes by defining additional date casts within your model's `$casts` property array.
 Typically, dates should be cast using the `datetime` or `immutable_datetime` cast types.

 When defining a `date` or `datetime` cast, you may also specify the date's format.
 This format will be used when the [model is serialized to an array or JSON](/docs/{{version}}/eloquent-serialization):